 CRONY NATION

-An investigation of the new American monopolies, from Wall Street to Silicon Valley
+The new American monopolies, from Wall Street to Silicon Valley

 Donald Trump swindled America.
 He sold his fraudulent mix of nationalism and populism to a few hundred thousand desperate people, and walked away with the electoral college.
 He pledged to drain the swamp, but what we’re getting is a banana republic government based on cronyism, nepotism and narcissism.